 - Open up the VPN app and choose the location of the service you wish to access.
 For the Women’s Euro 2022, choose ‘UK’ to access BBC iPlayer.

 - Then head over to BBC iPlayer(opens in a new tab)on your browser or device and enjoy a free Women’s Euro 2022 live stream.

-- Our pick of the the best VPN deals
+- Our pick of the best VPN deals

 USA: Women’s Euro 2022 live stream

-You can sign up to ESPN+, the network’s online streaming service.
+You can sign up for ESPN+, the network’s online streaming service.
 It costs $4.99 per month, or $12.99 if you opt for the bargain bundle that includes Hulu and Disney+.